Amit-Dagan/HearthStone_XP_farm/README.md

 Its just a little tool that i created for practice

+This is a rather simple mouse clicker with a bit randomness

+Its verry simple to edit and customize

 To use it enter the home page of hearthstone

-Dubble click on Run.bat
+Then dubble click on Run.bat

-Enter your minimum and maximun time for a round
+Enter minimum and maximun time for a round

 Then quickly get back to Hearthstone